Buuntu/react-final-table/README.md

 };
 ```

-Only name is required, the rest are optional arguments.

-#### `rows`

-Rows is the second argument to useTable and can be an array of any _object_ type.
+2. `rows`: Rows is the second argument to useTable and can be an array of any _object_ type.

+## Examples

 ### Basic example